ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 Example python code included in this directory writes and reads a simple `composable image set` in HDF5 format.

 1. run `./write` to create several example files:
-    - `float.cci` contains a single image with several variable channels and a single mask.
+    - `float.cis` contains a single image with several variable channels and a single mask.
-    - `composable.cci` contains several images with several layers that can be composed together, and recolored by several variables.
+    - `composable.cis` contains several images with several layers that can be composed together, and recolored by several variables.
 1. run `./dump <filename>` to dump the example files